o-flores/mepergunte/README.md

 </p>

 ### :nerd_face: What I learned?
-  - How to integrate firebase with App
+  - How to integrate firebase with React App
   - Using firebase to authenticate user
   - Using firebase RealTime Database
   - How to create security rules to allow access to data